 The financial report covers Charlie Teo Foundation as an individual entity.
 Charlie Teo Foundation is a not-for-profit company limited by guarantee, registered and domiciled in Australia.

-The principal activity of the company for the year ended 30 June 2020 was the funding of brain cancer research.
-During the year ended 30 June 2019, the assets and liabilities of The Charlie Teo Foundation - Public Ancillary Fund were transferred to the company.
+The principal activity of the company for the year ended 30 June 2021 was the funding of brain cancer research.

 The functional and presentation currency of Charlie Teo Foundation is Australian dollars.